 New York City is home to an estimated 900,000 to 1.3 million caregivers.
-Many of them are women or older adults who provide at least 30 hours of care each week to their loved ones and also work outside the home.
+Many are women or older adults who provide at least 30 hours of care each week, in addition to working outside the home.

-The Department for the Aging funds 12 community-based caregiver programs throughout the five boroughs that can provide:
+NYC Aging funds 12 community-based caregiver programs throughout the city that provide: